snystrom/cmdfun/README.md

 ## A simple framework for building shell interfaces

-The purpose of `cmdr` is to significantly reduce the overhead involved in wrapping shell programs in R. The tools are intended to be intuitive and lightweight enough to use for data scientists trying to get things done quickly, but robust and full-fledged enough for developers to
+The purpose of `cmdfun` is to significantly reduce the overhead involved in wrapping shell programs in R. The tools are intended to be intuitive and lightweight enough to use for data scientists trying to get things done quickly, but robust and full-fledged enough for developers to